AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/configure-aem-assets-with-brand-portal.md

 ### Obter certificado público {#public-certificate}

-A chave pública (certificado) autentica seu perfil no Console do desenvolvedor do Adobe.
+A chave pública (certificado) autentica seu perfil no Adobe Developer Console.

 1. Faça logon no Experience Manager Assets.
 1. No **Ferramentas** , navegue até **[!UICONTROL Segurança]** > **[!UICONTROL Configurações do Adobe IMS]**.